JJG1488/readme-generator/readme.md

 # Installation

-Once you fork the repository or clone it, open it in a chosen IDE and run the command npm install in your terminal.
-Node.js and npm is needed for installation
+Once you fork the repository or clone it, open it in a chosen IDE and run the command npm install in your terminal

 ---

  # Usage

-Once all of the dependencies are downloaded, run node index.js in the command line and answer the prompts.
+Once all of the dependencies are downloaded, run node index.js in the command line and answer the prompts

 ---